rasor/rasor.github.io/content/2019/VpnOrTor.md

 # Yak - can I configure my OpenVPN client to weaken on the requirement on the certificate?
 # Or can I configure my Wifi VPN server to generate a stronger certificate?
 # Fix: https://forums.openvpn.net/viewtopic.php?t=23979

+# You can check that the certificate is using MD5:
+ ../bin/openssl x509 -in ca.crt -noout -text | grep "Signature Algorithm"
+#    Signature Algorithm: md5WithRSAEncryption

+# By the way - the certificate will expire in 2014:
+../bin/openssl x509 -in ca.crt -noout -text | grep "After"
+#            Not After : Nov 23 02:40:28 2024 GMT

 ```
 * Step 6b: Above did not work.
 The best solution would have been to upload a stronger certificate to the VPN server (Wifi router) and use corresponding client config.
 Here is a guide for doing that: [Changing the VPN keys on R7000 v1.0.1.pdf](https://community.netgear.com/ejquo23388/attachments/ejquo23388/home-wifi-routers-nighthawk/89120/1/Changing%20the%20VPN%20keys%20on%20R7000%20v1.0.1.pdf).